dalyIsaac/Whim/docs/docs/layout-engines.md

 <xref:Whim.FocusLayoutEngine> is a layout engine that displays one window at a time:

-- Calling <xref:Whim.ILayoutEngine.SwapWindowInDirection(Whim.Direction,Whim.IWindow)> will swap the current window with the window in the specified direction.
+To focus the window in the specified direction, call <xref:Whim.ILayoutEngine.FocusWindowInDirection(Whim.Direction,Whim.IWindow)>.

-- Calling <xref:Whim.ILayoutEngine.FocusWindowInDirection(Whim.Direction,Whim.IWindow)> will focus the window in the specified direction.
+To reorder windows, calling <xref:Whim.ILayoutEngine.SwapWindowInDirection(Whim.Direction,Whim.IWindow)> will swap the current window with the window in the specified direction. **This will not change the focused window.**

 Windows which are not focused are minimized to the taskbar.